Natural gas furnaces need adequate space and airflow to run right.

 - Used filters

-If you have a cat, place your litter box in another room.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could spread the smelly odors throughout your home.
+If you have a cat, place your litter box elsewhere.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the stinky odors throughout your home.

-You should also regularly vacuum near your furnace to stop dust from developing.
+You should also regularly sweep by your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?